-As we explain in our post Common Habits of Productive People, “Wrike has a customizable “Priority” field.
+As we explain in our post on the common habits of productive people, “Wrike has a customizable “Priority” field.
 This is a great option if you have a centralized PM team that can agree on established company-wide priorities.”

 Asana is another tool that can help immensely with prioritizing your team’s tasks.
 Users can add “custom fields for prioritization of tasks within a project.
 This is great for smaller teams that are managing their projects independent of the larger organization.”

 When you need to track team members’ time:

 This isn’t about micromanagement.
 It’s about helping you resource tasks more effectively and fairly.
 Tools like Wrike have time trackers that your team members can easily switch on and off when they’re completing different tasks.
 Once you know how long certain tasks take, it’s much easier to resource and prioritize in the future.
 Check out Wrike’s breakdown of the time log feature for more detail on this helpful tool.

 When you need to limit meetings: